Kilonova-Catcher/KNC-Manual/doc/kilonova-theory.md

 Most kilonova searches start with a **gravitational wave alert**.

-When LIGO, Virgo, or KAGRA detect a possible neutron star merger, they send out a **GW alert** through the [Gamma-ray Coordinates Network (GCN)](https://gcn.nasa.gov/).
+When LIGO, Virgo, or KAGRA detect a possible neutron star merger, they send out a **GW alert** through the [General Coordinates Network (GCN)](https://gcn.nasa.gov/).
 This alert contains:
 - A timestamp of the merger
 - A probability map showing where in the sky it likely happened
 - Information about the source (like if it involved neutron stars)